About

 Professional Summary

-Jack Ward is an award-winning student journalist studying Year 12 in 2021 at Ararat College in regional Victoria, navigating his school work and covering local news.
 Jack founded Ararat College's student-run news station (AC News) at the beginning of 2017, turning it into one of Ararat's major news sources.
-Now he is a paid journalist at the age of 17.
+By the age of 16, he was a paid reporter.

 When AC News launched in March of 2017, the students were publishing video segments via Instagram to less than 100 followers.
 By the end of 2019 - when Jack stepped away from his passion project - his team was producing high-quality video segments, written articles and photojournalism.
 AC News was reaching thousands each month.